tsgates/arch-wiki-markdown/wiki/Touchpad_Synaptics.md

 applied immediately without needing a restart of Xorg.
 This is useful to test configuration options before you include them in the configuration file.

-Note:The SHMConfig option has been removed from Synaptics.
-Configuration through synclient doesn't need it anymore.

 Warning:On-the-fly configuration is non-permanent and will not remain active through a reboot, suspend/resume, or restart of Xorg.
 This should